sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ## Debug
 There's a couple of way that makes it easier to debug your scripts:
 * Make sure to [use the log](#log-from-your-script) so you can see what happens in your log output.
+Add `context.log.info('Info logging from your script');` add your script will log in sitespeed.io default log.
-* Either run the script locally on your desktop without XVFB (using [npm version of sitespeed.io](https://www.npmjs.com/package/sitespeed.io)) so you can see in the browser window what happens.
+* Run the script locally on your desktop without XVFB (using [npm version of sitespeed.io](https://www.npmjs.com/package/sitespeed.io)) so you can see in the browser window what happens.
 Or if you use Docker you can add <code>--browsertime.videoParams.debug</code> when you record the video.
 That way you will get one full video of all your scripts (but no Visual Metrics).
 * Use try/catch and await promises so you catch things that doesn't work.
 * If you use plain JavaScript you can copy/paste it and run it in your browsers console to make sure it really works.
 * Take a [screenshot](/documentation/sitespeed.io/scripting/#screenshot) when your script fail to make it easier to see what's going on.